Axitya-767/Email_Threat_Detection/README.md

 @components/MapView.jsx @lib/schema.js

 Build the real MapView component.
 Rules:
+- This component receives two props: `data` (current mock scenario) and `masked` (boolean) — MapView doesn't need to react to `masked` since IP/geo data isn't personal to a sender, but keep the prop in the signature.
-- Only use the `data` prop passed in — don't fetch, don't add global state.
+- Don't fetch, don't add other global state.
 - data.trace is an array of hops: {hop_order, ip, lat, lng, place, note}.
   Plot each as a marker on a Leaflet map and draw a line connecting them in hop_order sequence.